Westbourne Drive, Menston

 Hallmark Building/Green Quarter 7 Residential Development – Manchester

-Green Quarter 7 is a one million square feet mixed-use development with 1200 apartments alongside the River Irk in northern Manchester.
+Bowman Riley Architects and Interiors were appointed to develop the designs on The Hallmark Building, a major residential development at Green Quarter in Manchester, a one million ft2 mixed-use development alongside the River Irk in northern Manchester.
 This is a major regeneration area set around open green space.

 Images courtesy of Beaumont Morgan.